ginkgobioworks/gen/examples/externally_edited_files/editor_without_plugins.md

 In this specific example ommitting the min-match-len filter results in a graph that contains a node of only 1 bp long because of a local alignment.
 This is confirmed by the CIGAR string in the alignment file: `cg:Z:766=790I1=655D6085=`.
 If further normalization is needed the complete pggb pipeline can be used instead, but it was not necessary in this case.

-The path lines in the GFA file indicate that this is a replacement, which we then translate to a gen update command.
+The path lines in the GFA file indicate that this is a replacement: node 2 is replaced by node 4.
+Gen doesn't know about these node identifiers however, so we can't import the GFA directly at this point.
+One option is to convert the path differences to one or more gen update commands, an alternative approach may be to rewrite the node IDs.
+(TODO)
 ```
 P       ref     1+,2+,3+        *
 P       alt     1+,4+,3+        *
 ```

-TODO: test this out with >2 protein engineering sequences as a way to get the multiple sequence alignment import working too.

 ## Appendix
 ### Minimap2 instead of wfmash